dib-lab/genome-grist/doc/configuring.md

 # These are ways you can fine-tune genome-grist.
 # We suggest changing these only once you've successfully run genome-grist a few times!

-# private_databases: a list of sourmash databases that use non-Genbank identifiers.
-# can be an empty list, []
-private_databases:
-- /path/to/local-sourmash-db/database3

-# private_databases_info: a list of database info files.
+# local_databases_info: a list of database info files for genomes that are local and/or cannot be downloaded from Genbank.
 # can be empty list, [].
 # see documentation for more details.
-private_databases_info:
+local_databases_info:
 - /path/to/local-sourmash-db/database3.info.csv

 # picklist: a --picklist argument to use when searching the sourmash database, to limit which signatures to search.